The best Black Friday 2019 deals in Australia

 Sony 49-inch X70G 4K smart TV | AU$845 (was AU$1,199; save AU$354)

-In a taste of what’s to come this Black Friday, Amazon is offering this 49-inch 4K LED panel for well under AU$1,000.
-This super-slick set has sharp picture quality and the ability to access YouTube at the click of a button.
-If this 4K telly isn’t within your budget yet, there’s a chance the price may drop further on Black Friday – but you’ll have to snag it quick.View Deal
+This Black Friday, Amazon is offering this 49-inch 4K LED panel for well under AU$1,000.
+This super-slick set has sharp picture quality and the ability to access YouTube at the click of a button, plus comes with over AU$350 in savings.View Deal

 LG 70UM7300PTA 70-inch UHD TV | AU$1,360 (was AU$1,620; save AU$260)

-Note: UPDATE: This Ultrabook was temporarily out of stock but there seems to be a limited quantity back on.
-So if you're keen, get a wriggle on.